wadhwashivam/Modern-Login-Page/README.md

 ## File Structure

 - **index.html:** The main HTML file containing the structure of the login page.
-- **style.css:** The CSS file defining the styles for the login page.
+- **style.css:** The CSS file defines the styles for the login page.
 - **script.js:** The JavaScript file handling the toggle functionality between sign-up and sign-in forms.

 ## How to Run